-Everyone knows Mother's Day is the day to shower your mom with affection (and maybe take her out for a nice meal).
+Everyone knows Mother's Day is the day to remind your mom just how much you love and appreciate her.
 But just how many people plan to do that each year?
 Here are a few facts and stats about Mother's Day that might surprise you.

-1. The day was first suggested by a famous poet.
+1. Mother's Day was first suggested by a famous poet.

 The woman who first proposed Mother's Day in 1870 was the same woman who wrote the lyrics to "The Battle Hymn of the Republic."
 After the Civil War, writer Julia Ward Howe suggested a Mother's Day to recognize peace and protest war.
 She organized annual events in Boston to honor mothers, but despite her work (and her moving "Mother's Day Proclamation"), nothing official came of her efforts.